Widow of Italian right-to-die protagonist turns herself in

-ROME (AP) — The widow of an Italian man who became a protagonist in Italy’s euthanasia debate has turned herself into police after bringing another terminally ill man to Switzerland to die.
+ROME — The widow of an Italian man who became a protagonist in Italy’s euthanasia debate turned herself in to police on Friday after bringing another terminally ill man to Switzerland to die.

-Mina Welby told reporters outside a Tuscan police station Friday that Davide Trentini had administered a fatal IV drip himself Thursday in Switzerland after doctors there determined he was a suitable candidate for assisted suicide.
+Mina Welby told reporters outside the Tuscan police station that Davide Trentini had administered a fatal IV drip himself on Thursday in Switzerland after doctors there determined he was a suitable candidate for assisted suicide.
+Trentini, 53, had suffered for nearly two decades from amyotrophic lateral sclerosis, the neurodegenerative disease better known as Lou Gehrig’s disease, and said the pain had become too unbearable to go on.

-Trentini, 53, had suffered for nearly two decades from amyotrophic lateral sclerosis, the neurodegenerative disease known as Lou Gehrig’s disease, and said the pain had become too unbearable.
+Euthanasia is illegal in overwhelmingly Roman Catholic Italy, and Trentini’s announced trip to Switzerland had reignited the long-running debate that flared in 2006 when Welby’s husband, Piergiorgio Welby, chose to die.
+A doctor removed his respirator after he became unable to eat, speak or breathe on his own due to muscular dystrophy.

-Euthanasia is illegal in overwhelmingly Roman Catholic Italy.
-Trentini’s announced trip to Switzerland had reignited the long-simmering debate that flared in 2006 when Welby’s husband, Piergiorgio Welby, chose to die after suffering from muscular dystrophy.
+The case drew international attention after the Catholic Church refused Welby a church funeral.

 Most Read Stories